rannerboy/corona-transition2/README.md

 The current documentation is very brief.
 Have a look at the source code for better understanding, it's fairly well commented.

+**NOTE!** If you're not placing transition2 directly at the root of your Corona project, make sure to change the require statements in **transition2.lua**.

 ## Basic usage

 ```lua